The Writing Center is located in the AUNE Library.

 This varies, based on the type of work being done.
 Generally, a student can review up to 5 pages in a single session.
 To work on longer assignments, you should consider signing up for more than one session.

-Yes, dissertation-specific writing support is available.
-Before signing up for tutoring, contact the Writing Center Director, Cindy Snow, firstname.lastname@example.org
+Some dissertation-specific writing support is available, and we are working to develop more.
+Before signing up for tutoring, contact the Writing Center Coordinator, John Dunham, at email@example.com

 If you are looking for a quick fix, the AUNE Writing Center is not the place for you.
 Our mission is to help students become better writers by providing support and peer feedback.
 This means we work to help you improve your writing.
 We are not an editing or a copywriting service.